 Hair loss is a common problem that affects both men and women.
 There are a variety of treatments available for hair loss, depending on the cause.
-Some treatments involve medicines that a doctor must prescribe, while others may involve using a topical hair loss cream or shampoo.
+Some treatments involve medicines a doctor must prescribe, while others may involve topical hair loss cream or shampoo.

 Surgical Hair Loss Treatment

 Hair transplant surgery is a type of cosmetic surgery that’s used to treat hair loss.
 A surgeon will remove hair from an area of the scalp with good hair growth (donor area) and transplant it to an area that’s thinning or bald.
 This type of surgery is usually done in a hospital or outpatient center.

 The first step in hair transplant surgery is to remove the donor hair from the back and sides of the head.
 This can be done with a strip of skin containing hairs or with individual follicles removed one at a time.
 The surgeon will then make tiny incisions in the receiving area and transplant the hair into these incisions.

 After the surgery, you must care for your scalp as it heals.
 You may need to use special shampoos and conditioners and avoid sun exposure and other activities that could irritate your scalp.
 Most people can return to normal activities within a few days after surgery.